My first year

 Any money used by or in support of your business is a business expense.
-These range from large expenses, such as rent or a company vehicle, to minute expenses, such as the cost of a coffee while you meet a client.
+These range from large expenses, such as rent or a company vehicle, to small expenses, like stationery or business cards.

 Being self-employed costs money.
 You’ll need to purchase the tools of your trade and cover any other running costs that your work demands.
-Some expenses – called “allowable expenses”– can be deducted for tax purposes.
-Other expenses allow you to claim capital allowances, which reduce how much you’re taxed on your earnings.
+These “allowable expenses”– can be deducted from your taxable profit – which means you can reduce the overall amount of tax you pay.
+Other expenses can be claimed under capital allowances.

-Allowable expenses, as a rule of thumb, are any costs whose sole purpose is to generate revenue for your business.
-As such, you cannot claim personal expenses.
-You also cannot claim any items covered by an insurance policy, or any costs related to the buying or improving of fixed assets (such as buildings) which last for several years.
+Allowable expenses, as a rule of thumb, are any costs needed to run your business.
+You can’t claim personal expenses.
+If an item that’s for personal use appears on the same receipt as a business cost, this part of the cost is known as a disallowable expense.
+You also can’t claim for any items covered by an insurance policy, or any costs related to the buying or improving of fixed assets (such as buildings) which last for several years.

 Allowable expenses include:

-Repair costs are not considered capital allowances.
-Instead, self-employed individuals should claim repairs as business expenses.
-Also note that claiming capital allowances on some items, such as a vehicle, means that you cannot claim the same item as a simplified expense.
+Repair costs are not considered capital allowances but can be claimed as business expenses.
+Also, claiming capital allowances on some items, such as a vehicle, means that you cannot make a claim for the same item under simplified expenses.